cakephp/docs/en/development/testing.rst

 that headers have been sent which prevents sessions from starting.
 By switching PHPUnit to output on stderr, this issue is avoided.

-Combining Test Suites for plugins
+Combining Test Suites for Plugins
 ---------------------------------

 Often times your application will be composed of several plugins.
 In these